Latest releases of new datasets and data updates from different sources around the world

 Leverage our AI Workflow Tools and online data environment to manipulate, visualize, present, and export data.

-In 2017, military expenditure for France was 57,770 million US dollars.
-Military expenditure of France increased from 6,130 million US dollars in 1968 to 57,770 million US dollars in 2017 growing at an average annual rate of 5.31 %.The description is composed by Yodatai, our digital data assistant.
-Have a question?
-Ask Yodatai ›
+In 2018, military expenditure for Lithuania was 1,030 million US dollars.
+Military expenditure of Lithuania increased from 106 million US dollars in 1999 to 1,030 million US dollars in 2018 growing at an average annual rate of 13.94 %.The description is composed by our digital data assistant.

 Military expenditures data from SIPRI are derived from the NATO definition, which includes all current and capital expenditures on the armed forces, including peacekeeping forces; defense ministries and other government agencies engaged in defense projects; paramilitary forces, if these are judged to be trained and equipped for military operations; and military space activities.
 Such expenditures include military and civil personnel, including retirement pensions of military personnel and social services for personnel; operation and maintenance; procurement; military research and development; and military aid (in the military expenditures of the donor country).
 Excluded are civil defense and current expenditures for previous military activities, such as for veterans' benefits, demobilization, conversion, and destruction of weapons.
 This definition cannot be applied for all countries, however, since that would require much more detailed information than is available about what is included in military budgets and off-budget military expenditure items.
 (For example, military budgets might or might not cover civil defense, reserves and auxiliary forces, police and paramilitary forces, dual-purpose forces such as military and civilian police, military grants in kind, pensions for military personnel, and social security contributions paid by one part of government to another.)